rusic/documentation/widgets/v2/extended-navigation.md

 # Extended navigation

-Like the logo widget, the extended navigation widget is a template widget and cannot be dragging in via the Editor.
-The only option available when developing a template is the alignment.
+Like the logo widget, the extended navigation widget is a theme widget and cannot be dragging in via the Editor.
+The only option available when developing a theme is the alignment.
 All other options and setting related to the extended navigation widget is done in the Editor.

 ## Basic usage